chen-yijing/Android-App-Development-DEH-Mini-II/README.md

 ---

 ## **Code Availability**
+- The latest modifications to this project were made until **October 2024**.
-- Due to the large size of the project files, uploading them to GitHub resulted in unreadable files.
-The complete source code is available at the following cloud storage link: [Cloud Link to Source Code](https://drive.google.com/file/d/1ICX2_PHrB04weGTlSL0rUmp_9oDM1jNS/view?usp=drive_link)
+- While the GitHub repository shows the last update as **2023**, this is because the project's file size made uploading to GitHub infeasible.
+Files became unreadable, so the final version of the source code is provided via a cloud storage link: [Cloud Link to Source Code](https://drive.google.com/file/d/1ICX2_PHrB04weGTlSL0rUmp_9oDM1jNS/view?usp=drive_link)

 ---